rpirnia/rpirnia.github.io/essays/exploring-typescript.md

 </div>

 ### How is Typescript different from other programming langugues I know?
 I need to get used to the syntax of TypeScript, especially in how variables and parameters are declared.
-For example, in TypeScript, I declare a variable with a syntax like this: variableName: type, which differs from what I’m used to in languages like Java and C. In those languages, I typically declare variables using type variableName.
-In TypeScript, using let and const for variable declarations is intuitive.
-If we want to reassign the value of a variable, we declare it using let.
-If we want the value to stay constant, we use const.
+For example, in TypeScript, I declare a variable with a syntax like this: `variableName: type`, which differs from what I’m used to in languages like Java and C. In those languages, I typically declare variables using `type variableName`.
+In TypeScript, using `let` and `const` for variable declarations is intuitive.
+If we want to reassign the value of a variable, we declare it using `let`.
+If we want the value to stay constant, we use `const`.
 Though this syntax feels a little unfamiliar, I know dedicating time to getting comfortable with Typescript will solve that.

 ### The purpose of the WODs
 As a beginner, it is easy to read tutorials and follow along with basic examples, but the real test comes when I have to solve problems.
 The WODs are designed to test our coding skills.
 At first, I thought they were stressful.
 However, I see now they are a great opportunity to test our problem-solving skills.
 While we might not be working under a time crunch in the real world, familiarizing ourselves with common problem patterns helps us become more efficient programmers.